itsjamiefhill/infra-ds923p-devops/docs/docker-vs-nomad.md

 - **Rolling Updates**: Zero-downtime deployments possible
 - **API Integration**: Programmatic control and monitoring
 - **Web UI**: Visual management and status monitoring
+- **SSL Support**: Secure communication between components

 ### Limitations of Nomad on Synology

 Synology's implementation of Nomad has several important limitations:

-1. **Missing Volume Types**: The Synology version of Nomad does not support the standard `host` volume type used in Nomad volume registrations
+1. **Mount Configuration**: The Synology version of Nomad requires using either the `mount` directive or Docker-specific `volumes` configuration rather than Nomad's volume registration system
 2. **Network Mode Restrictions**: Some network modes (like host networking) may not work properly through Nomad on Synology
 3. **Permission Handling**: Container-to-host permission mapping can be problematic
 4. **Multiple Network Interfaces**: Nomad may not correctly handle binding on systems with multiple network interfaces